golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/selecting-providers.md

 ```

 {% alert level="warning" %}
-Be careful, filtering is done internally by Yagna and if your requirements turn out to be too demanding you will not receive any proposal from providers and your requestor script will terminate after the timeout.
+Be careful, filtering is done internally by Yagna and if your requirements turn out to be too demanding you will not receive any proposals from providers and your requestor script will terminate after the timeout.
 {% /alert %}